P-p-H-d/mlib/README.md

 Return the interface object derived from this instance.
 This object can then be transmitted to any function that accept the generic interface (mainly \_call).

+### M-TRY

+This header is for [exception handling](https://en.wikipedia.org/wiki/Exception_handling).
+It provides basic functionnality for throwing exception and catching then.
+The setjmp and longjmp standard library functions are used to implement the try / catch / throw macro keywords.
+It doesn't support the finaly keyword.
+When building with a C++ compiler, theses macro keywords simply use the original C++ keyword in a way to match the specification below.

+Only one type of data is supported as exception.
+This is done to simplify the design and to force using exception as a general purpose error handlings.
+It should only be used for rare case of errors which cannot be dealt locally in the program being executed.

+In order to support [Resource Acquisition Is Initialization](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) technique which frees resources using [destructor](https://en.wikipedia.org/wiki/Destructor_(computer_programming)), M\*LIB ensures that the destructors of all variables created using the keyword M\_LET are properly called on throwing exception.
+For this, different mechanisms are used to mark the objects and the CLEAR operator to be called on abnormal exceptions.
+This is done by injecting different information in the stack to be able to handle then.
+Therefore, contrary to C++, using exceptions in C will add a penalty performance to the program being executed in its nominal behavior.
+The exact cost depends on the mechanism used for RAII support.
+For GCC, it will use nested functions.
+For CLANG, it will use blocks (if compiled in blocks mode).
+Otherwise it uses a standard compliant way, which is the slowest.
+The variable which are not initialized through the macro M\_LET don't have their CLEAR method called on exceptions.

+A typical program will look like:

+    M_TRY(exception) {
+      M_LET(x, string_t) {
+        // ... do operation on x
+        // Throw a memory error of 1024 bytes.
+        M_THROW(M_ERROR_MEMORY, 1024);
+      }
+    } M_CATCH(exception, M_ERROR_MEMORY) {
+      printf("There is no enough memory to allocate %zu bytes.\n", (size_t) exception->data[0]);
+    }

+In this example, the destructor of 'x' will be called before catching the exception and resuming the program execution in the M\_CATCH block.

+You shall include this header before any other headers of M\*LIB, so that it can configure the memory management of M\*LIB to throw exception on memory errors.
+It does it by redefining the default macro M\_MEMORY\_FULL accordingly.

+#### struct m\_exception\_s

+This is the exception type.
+It is composed of the following fields:

+* error\_code: The error code.
+It is used to identify the error that are raised the exception.
+* line: The line number where the error was detected.
+* filename: The filename (CSTR) where the error was detected.
+* n: Number of entries in 'error' table
+* error: an array of M\_USE\_MAX\_EXCEPTION elements.

+#### M\_TRY(name)

+Create a try block which name is 'name' that will catch errors and forward then to the associated catch block.
+If no catch block matches the error code raised, it will forward the error to the upper level try block.
+Until there is no longer any try block.
+In which case, it will terminate the program.

+#### M\_CATCH(name, error\_code)

+Define a catch block associated to the try block named 'name'.
+This catch block will be executed on throwing an exception which an error code matching error\_code.
+If error\_code is 0, it will catch all exceptions.
+Within the catch block, name will be a pointer to the exception object.

+#### M\_THROW(error\_code, ...)

+Throw the exception associated to the error\_code. error\_code shall be a positive integer constant.

 ### M-MEMPOOL